WLFI-TV: History

 WLFI's broadcasts became digital-only, effective June 12, 2009.

 On March 21, 2014, Media General announced that it would merge with LIN Media in a $1.6 billion deal.
 The merger was completed on December 19.
 Nexstar Broadcasting Group announced on January 27, 2016, that it would merge with Media General in a $4.6 billion acquisition; it then announced on June 13, 2016, that it would sell WLFI-TV and four other stations to Heartland Media, through its USA Television MidAmerica Holdings joint venture with MSouth Equity Partners, for $115 million, to comply with FCC ownership caps following the merger.
+The sale was completed on January 17.
+On October 1, 2019, Allen Media Broadcasting, a subsidiary of Entertainment Studios, announced that it would acquire 11 of USA TV's stations, including WLFI-TV, for $290 million.
+The sale was completed on February 11, 2020.

 WLFI was one of the Lafayette area's two commercial network television broadcasters between its launch in 1953 and the 2016 launch of WPBI-LD, a Fox and NBC affiliate; the other station was WTTK (channel 29), a satellite station of WTTV that began broadcasting in 1988.
 Cable providers have long supplemented the area with stations from Indianapolis.
 Comcast Xfinity dropped the Indianapolis stations from its lineup on March 7, 2018, but resumed carriage of NBC affiliate WTHR and ABC affiliate WRTV two days later.

 Programming

 WLFI-TV carries the entire CBS network schedule; however, it airs the CBS Dream Team lineup in two blocks—with the first two hours airing on Saturday mornings (leading into the Saturday edition of CBS Mornings, which itself airs two hours later than most CBS stations that carry the broadcast) and the final hour airing on Sunday mornings.
-Syndicated programs broadcast by WLFI-TV include Dr. Phil, Jeopardy!, Wheel of Fortune and The Ellen DeGeneres Show.